 Between the age of 18 and 40 years old the parent can increase one time the EUR 5.515 amount to a EUR 26.457 amount instead.
 If that is done, a gift tax return needs to be filed, to claim the exemption.

 In the same period the parent can give EUR 55.114 to their child for an expensive study.
 Or EUR 103.643 for the purpose to be used for the house being the main residence of the child.
 The latter amount can also be given by grandparents, aunt or uncle, brother or sister.
 And it can also be done the other way around.
 So the grandchild giving tax free to the grandfather the website of the tax office shows.
 If that is very tax efficient, we have doubts about, as when the grandfather eventually dies, you end up paying inheritance tax over the gift you gave to your grandfather in the first place.
 Then I would keep it with a loan to your grandfather.

 Tax is exciting

 Dutch gift and inheritance tax rules and regulations do not give a lot of excitement we need to agree with.
 However, the annual tax free amount we are super excited about.
-If you start now when your children are young, donating this already in a bank account which you keep of course very secret to them, by the time they go their way in life, you have something to surprise them with.
+If you start now when your children are young you are not too late yet.
+Donate into their bank account which you keep of course very secret to them.
+By the time they go their way in life, you have something to surprise them with.